QFlowLearn: QTI 3.0 authoring

 Why now

 It also lands at a good time for JavaScript.
 More packages are ESM first.
 TypeScript is the default for serious library APIs.
-Vitest has made fast unit tests feel normal.
-Playwright has made browser behavior testable without building a separate Selenium-era apparatus.
+Vitest makes fast unit tests normal.
+Playwright makes browser behavior testable without a separate Selenium-era apparatus.
 Tools like oxlint and oxfmt help for the same practical reason: fewer slow toolchains, fewer plugins, and fewer decisions that have to be rediscovered by every project.

 The browser side should stay just as explicit: